-The school supports a zero tolerance towards bullying.
-In developing this policy, the school has made reference to the Department for Education's advice 'Preventing and Tackling Bullying' (July 2017), 'Cyberbullying: Advice for Headteachers and school staff (2014) and advice taken from the most recent version of the Independent Schools Inspectorate Regulations.
-This document is available in written format upon request and a copy can also be located on the school's website.
+The Nursery supports a zero tolerance towards bullying.
+In developing this policy, the Nursery has made reference to the Department for Education's advice 'Preventing and Tackling Bullying' (July 2017).
+This document is available in written format upon request and a copy can also be located on the Nursery's website.